sil-lead/ACR-Illustrations-updater/README.md

 ```
 ## 3c.
 PNGOut.exe

 **PNGOut** is used to compress PNG files.
-Get it here: (http://advsys.net/ken/utils.htm).
+Get it here: http://advsys.net/ken/utils.htm.
 Like exiftool, it lacks an installer.
 So put the file named `pngout.exe` in this folder, alongside the file named `process-images.bat` (or anywhere else on your Windows PATH).
 Type following command in a CMD window while cd'd into this folder:
 ```
 pngout
 ```
 You should see a bunch of documentation on how to use pngout, which you can ignore.

 ## 3d.
-Strawberry Perl
+Perl

 **Perl** is used to process the images and help prepare the index file.
-Get it here: (https://strawberryperl.com/).
+Get it here: https://strawberryperl.com/.
 Be sure to get the MSI installer.
 Download the installer and run it.
 To verify that it is properly installed, type the following command in a CMD window:
 ```
 perl -version
 ```